Microsoft

 • You don't need a license for the copy installed on the server.

-• Instead, every client device – laptop, desktop, or tablet – that your users may use to connect to the server and to use Visio Standard or Professional requires a per-device license.
+• Every client device (laptop, desktop, or tablet) that your users connect from requires a per-device license.

 How to Choose the Right License for Your Needs